What is Employee Training and Development?

 - Improved productivity speed and competency

-Companies who are creating effective employee development and training programs:
+Companies who are creating effective employee training and development programs:

-Domino’s created the Pizza Maker course, to help employees learn new skills and assess how well they’ve learned them.
-With three microlearning modules, Domino’s applied simulations and gamification to engage, assess, and reward employees to decrease onboarding time.
+Domino's created the Pizza Maker course to help employees learn new skills and assess how they've learned them.
+With three microlearning modules, Domino's applied simulations and gamification to engage, assess, and reward employees to decrease onboarding time.
 By including competitive elements, both games encouraged new employees to beat their past scores.
 The games boosted menu knowledge which led to accuracy and faster pizza creation.

 AllenComm worked closely with Nordic Naturals to develop a 45-minute online brand training course.
 A variety of activities were used to engage the learner while also allowing the learner to model and practice the principles associated with Nordic Naturals’ principles and products.
 AllenComm created a follow-up instructor-led training to ensure long-term retention and application of principles previously taught.